 Immediately prior to this offering, Silver Spike Capital, LLC will own 100% of the Company's outstanding common stock.
-Immediately following the completion of this offering, Silver Spike Capital, LLC's share ownership is expected to represent between approximately 40% and 48% of the Company's outstanding common stock.
+Immediately following the completion of this offering, Silver Spike Capital, LLC's share ownership is expected to represent approximately 40% of the Company's outstanding common stock.